 Day 3 was our first full day in Chiquimula.
 We spent the morning getting debriefed by the Potter's House leaders about their mission and what to expect when we went into the dump for prayer walks later that day.

+After our meeting, we packed food bags for each of the families we would be meeting.
+The food bags had a weeks worth of food for each family.
 We had been told what to expect when we arrived at the dump, but nothing could have actually prepared us for what we experienced that day.
 Families of 6-8 living in one room cardboard "houses".
 Children running toward the city dump trucks as they arrived and then fighting over garbage bags in hopes that they might find something they could use or sell.
 A never ending amount of flies.
 An indescribable stench.
 Stray dogs running wild.
 Piles of trash as far as your eyes could see.

 We broke into two teams and each team visited and prayed with two families.